 I can’t answer so I make a noise from somewhere in my throat.

 They ask some questions to which I grunt again.
 How am I supposed to respond, and why do they do that?
-I wonder what dentists do to each other when one of them is in the dental chair, all tied up in blocks and dams.
+I wonder what dentists do to each other when one of them is in the dental chair.

 In the chair, with the needle hovering over me, and my mouth salivating like Cooper, our grandkid’s dog, I rate the job of a dentist on par with the job of mortician.